SitizenFX/fivez/README.md

 ## 🎮 Requirements

-- A legally purchased copy of **Grand Theft Auto V** is required to use Vidlluc Engine and connect to Cpixel
+- A legally purchased copy of **Grand Theft Auto V** is required to use FiveZ Engine and connect to Cpixel
-- Purchase of FiveZ / Vidlluc Engine does **not** include GTA V
+- Purchase of FiveZ / FiveZ Engine does **not** include GTA V

 ---